The English Department offers several awards and prizes for exceptional work in English. All include cash prizes and recognition at a formal ceremony.

 The Ford Scholarship consists of $500 per semester in tuition support for one academic year.
 If the candidate is already fully supported, the award will be $500 in cash as well as institutional recommendation for graduate study.

 Students who meet the eligibility requirements for The Barksdale Scholarship and The Ford Scholarship are welcome to apply for both.
-Applications should be submitted to the Chair of the English Department by December 1.
+Applications must be submitted through Scholarship Retriever by May 1st.